MXCzkEVM/datadash-wallet/packages/local_auth/local_auth_platform_interface/README.md

 A common platform interface for the [`local_auth`][1] plugin.

-This interface allows platform-specific implementations of the `local_auth` plugin, as well as the plugin itself, to ensure they are supporting the same interface.
+This interface allows platform-specific implementations of the `local_auth` plugin, as well as the plugin itse `LocalAuthPlatform.instance = MyLocalAuthPlatform()`.

-# Usage

-To implement a new platform-specific implementation of `local_auth`, extend [`LocalAuthPlatform`][2] with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `LocalAuthPlatform` by calling `LocalAuthPlatform.instance = MyLocalAuthPlatform()`.

 # Note on breaking changes